AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/NetworkingAPI.rst

     - ``set_opt`` able to set the ``AVS_NET_SOCKET_OPT_RECV_TIMEOUT`` option

-    Additional functions that are not strictly necessary to run Anjay, but are used by some of the optional funcitonaly
+    Additional functions that are not strictly necessary to run Anjay, but are used by some of the optional functionality

     - ``bind`` - allows binding to a specific statically configured port; also used to keep the bound port stable if possible